 If you are a customer with Time of Use pricing, your bill will break down electricity usage into the three periods set by the Ontario Energy Board.
 These periods are on-peak, mid-peak, and off-peak.
-The three time periods change twice a year on May 1st and November 1st.
-Electricity that is used on weekends and holidays is charged at the off-peak price all year long.
+The three-time periods typically change twice a year on May 1st and November 1st.
+The electricity that is used on weekends and holidays is charged at the off-peak price all year long.

 |Summer period hours